Managed backend for product teams

 Producer authentication

-OAuth 2.1 tokens for devices, partner backends, and internal services.
-Scoped, revocable, no shared secrets in payloads.
+OAuth 2.1 for devices, partner backends, and user-facing apps.
+Scoped, revocable, no shared secrets to manage.

 Durable event storage

 Every event you send is kept and replayable.
 Backed by managed PostgreSQL.
-No database to provision.
+No database to provision, no retention surprises.

 How it works